Write yourself an strace in 70 lines of code

 #include <string.h>

 We start with the necessary headers. sys/ptrace.h defines ptrace and the __ptrace_request constants, and we’ll need sys/reg.h to help decode system calls.
 More about that later.
-Everything else you should probably recognize.
+Everything else is likely familiar to C veterans.

 int do_child(int argc, char **argv);